 Bake Christmas Cookies

-Set aside an afternoon to bake Christmas cookies together, then set the kids loose decorating them.
+Set aside an afternoon to bake Christmas cookies together, then let the kids loose decorating them.
 Bag them up and give them to friends and neighbours as early Christmas treats.

 Visit Santa Claus